13 Examples On How To Get More Reviews For Your App in 2025

 7. Gamify the review process

-Offer discounts: “Rate our app and get 10% off your next purchase!”
+- Give discounts: "Give our app a rating and get 10% off your next purchase!"

-- Unlock premium features: give access to exclusive features in exchange for a review.
+- Unlock premium features: let people use special features in exchange for a review.

 8. Target influencers for app reviews